viktoriamahrberg/fashion-news-board/README.md

 # About

 Fashionews is a blog-like news page where anyone can share their local news from the fashion industry.
 May it be about a new fashion school with focus on sustainability and social justice in your city or the cool concept store in your home-town now expanding to another city, share it!
-We can read about the big brands revenue and change of directors on a daily basis in the big newspapers - this is not about them -this is about supporting and sharing our local fashion-heros.
+We can read about the big brands revenue and change of directors on a daily basis in the big newspapers - this is not about them - this is about supporting and sharing our local fashion-heroes.

 # UX